marq24/ha-goecharger-api2/README.md

   Please note that the configuration data will be read only every 24hours from the hardware (to save data) - but you can update the sensors any time with an 'update' button.

+- Owners of a 22kW variant can force 16A only for all (can be enabled via the integration settings and require a restart of the integration to apply the settings)

 ## Disclaimer